Understanding endometriosis pregnancy helps explain how endometriosis may interfere with a woman’s effort to become pregnant.

 Surgical attempts to remove these cells have had mixed results, because some cells will be too small to see or remove and will simply grow back again.

 The safest and best way to prevent or slow down endometriosis is to use supplementary natural progesterone cream.
-Natural progesterone will slow down or halts the proliferation of endometrial cells.
+Natural progesterone will slow down or halts the proliferation of endometrial cells according to author/doctor Dr. John R. Lee.

-Women with endometriosis pregnancy acquire considerable success with natural progesterone supplementation.
-This approach works very well since other medical treatments are not that successful and have complications and side effects.
+Women with endometriosis can acquire considerable success with natural progesterone supplementation.
+This approach works well since other medical treatments are not that successful and have complications and side effects.

 Endometriosis is cured by menopause.